iulian1990/MusicX/README.md

 <img src="images/video.gif" width="250" align="right" hspace="20">

-Kotlin Sample App is a sample project that presents modern, 2019 approach to [Android](https://www.android.com/) application development using [Kotlin](https://kotlinlang.org/) and latest tech-stack.
+MusicX is a sample project that presents modern, 2019 approach to [Android](https://www.android.com/) application development using [Kotlin](https://kotlinlang.org/) and latest tech-stack in creating a simple media player.

 The goal of the project is to demonstrate best practices, provide a set of guidelines, and present modern Android application architecture.
 This application may look simple, but it has all of these small details that will set the rock-solid foundation of the larger app suitable for bigger teams and long application lifecycle management.

 ## Development Environment